GLSharpe/TestCafe-Example/README.md

 at the top of each file you intend to use selectors on.

-For there, using simple selectors in TestCafe are very easy, if an element has a ID (e.g. id = “elementId”) or a unique class (e.g. class = “elementClass”) affixed to it it then it is simply a matter of declaring the variables as follows:
+For there, using simple selectors in TestCafe are very easy, if an element has an ID (e.g. id = “elementId”) or a unique class (e.g. class = “elementClass”) affixed to it it then it is simply a matter of declaring the variables as follows:

 ```
 const elementById = Selector('#elementId')